University of Miami Telecommunications is now offering Microsoft Teams for calls using your UM phone number.

 This service is available at no additional cost to the University community (this change does not affect the total cost of Telecommunications services).

-Simply submit an incident request via UService at: uservice.miami.edu.
+Simply submit a work order or request an estimate via UService at: uservice.miami.edu.

-For more information, review the following FAQs (or click here to view the PDF version).
+For more information, review the following FAQs (or view the PDF version).

-If you experience any technical issues, contact the UMIT Service Desk at (305) 284-6565 or help@miami.edu.
+If you experience any technical issues, contact the IT Service Desk at 305-284-6565 or help@miami.edu.

 .